Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Deep Learning

-\paragraph*{Geometry in Neural Network Layers} Here, we categorize neural network layers that consider their inputs and outputs as coordinates in space, where the spaces can be equipped with geometric structures. \begin{enumerate} \item \textbf{Euclidean input, Euclidean output}: The category-defining layer for this configuration is the Perceptron layer \citep{rosenblatt1958perceptron}, commonly used as a component in a deep neural network comprised of several identical layers: the celebrated Multi-Layer Perceptron (MLP). \item \textbf{Euclidean input, manifold output}: The Perceptron-Exp layer from \citet{miolane2020learning} generalizes the Perceptron layer to layer outputs on manifolds.
+Next, we consider layers with Euclidean input with manifold output (row 2 of Fig. \ref{fig:geo-deep-learning}).
+The Perceptron-Exp layer \cite{miolane2020learning} extends the Perceptron layer to produce outputs on manifolds.
 Here, Exp denotes the Riemannian exponential map, which is applied to the result of the Perceptron.
 Indeed, Exp is an operation that maps tangent vectors to points on a manifold, i.e., that maps an input in an Euclidean space to an output on the manifold.
 Only the Perceptron component of this layer has learnable weights; the manifold needs to be known a priori in order to specify and implement the appropriate exponential map.
 Additionally, in general, there is no analytical expression for the Exp map, which needs to be computed numerically.
-To avoid this computational cost, this layer is best implemented for manifolds whose Exp enjoys an analytical expression. \item \textbf{Manifold input, Euclidean output}: The Log-Perceptron layer from \citep{Davidson2018HypersphericalAuto-encoders} generalizes the Perceptron layer to layer inputs on manifolds.
-Here, Log denotes the Riemannian logarithm map, which is applied just before the Perceptron.
-Indeed, Log is an operation that maps points on manifolds to tangent vectors; that is, it is the inverse of the Exp.
-The layer maps an input on a manifold to an output in Euclidean space where the Perceptron with its learnable weights can be applied.
-This layer can thus be thought of as the inverse of the Perceptron-Exp layer from \citet{miolane2020learning}.
-Just as for the Perceptron-Exp, the manifold needs to be known for this layer to be implemented, and manifolds whose Log enjoys an analytical expression are preferred. \item \textbf{Manifold input, manifold output}: This configuration is first illustrated with the Bimap and SPDNet layers from \citep{Huang2016ALearning}, where SPD refer to symmetric positive definite matrices.
-This layer is indeed restricted to the manifolds of SPD matrices.
-More generally, ManifoldNet \citep{chakraborty_manifoldnet_2022} builds on the reformulation of convolutions as weighted Fréchet means of \cite{Pennec2006b} to propose a layer whose inputs and outputs are both coordinates on a manifold.
-In this layer, a weighted mean of the inputs is computed, where the weights are learned with classical back propagation.
-Since convolutions are equivalent to computing weighted sums, this layer has also been termed the manifold-valued data convolution.
-We note that, in general, there is no analytical expression for the weighted Fréchet mean, which needs to be obtained by optimization.
-To avoid this computational cost, approximations using tangent means are also considered. \end{enumerate}
+To avoid this computational cost, this layer is best implemented for manifolds whose Exp enjoys an analytical expression.